Recently, Microsoft added a new default table into Dataverse: The AAD User table.

 AAD User table

-The AAD User table makes it easy to retrieve any user in your organization’s Azure Active Directory.
+The AAD User is a virtual table.
+It makes it easy to retrieve any user in your organization’s Azure Active Directory.
 This means not just users who have a Dataverse license assigned to them.
 You can also retrieve details like job title, email, phone number and more.

 The new AAD user table is available automatically without additional configuration.